ORDS vs C# for REST APIs: Which is Easier? (Side-by-Side Comparison)

 }

-- Set up EF Core (ORM)
+Step 3: Set Up EF Core (ORM)

 public class AppDbContext : DbContext {